 When dealing with cases where someone has had to exercise their professional judgement, we won't apply an artificially high standard by judging what should have happened with the benefit of hindsight.
 Instead, we'll look at what the individual did in the context of the pressures they were working under at the time (which we know might involve life and death situations).
 We'll consider if recurring situations or a sense of perpetual challenge may have impacted on their professional judgement.

 If there's evidence a nurse, midwife or nursing associate (either front line staff or those in management positions) didn't take the steps they clearly should have done under the Code, and this amounts to a serious concern, then they'll need to show us they've put the concern right.
-We would expect to see some evidence of remediation to reassure us that they’ve learnt from the incident and they know how to balance the relevant requirements under the Code in the future.
+We would expect to see some evidence of the nurse, midwife or nursing associate's insight and steps they've taken to strengthen their practice to reassure us that they’ve learnt from the incident and they know how to balance the relevant requirements under the Code in the future.

 The guidance in our library, needs to be read alongside our NMC Guidance during the Covid-19 emergency period.
 We have new rules that are in force during the period of the coronavirus emergency that are relevant to how it applies.

 Want to download and print whole sections of this FtP library?
 Visit the downloads page.